Béla Bartók 29th International Choir Competition and Folklore Festival

 complete when all necessary data and attachments have fully been sent

 electronically and by mail not later than the application deadline.

 The Organizing Committee reserves the right to refuse incomplete or delayed applications.

 |+36 52 518 425

 ||Travel, accommodation, catering|

 10.1.1 Invited choirs

-Considering the artistic quality of applications, the choirs to be invited to the contest shall be chosen by the Artistic Committee.
-The performing members of the invited choirs (numbers as specified under chapter 2), their conductors shall be provided accommodation in Debrecen from the beginning to the end of the competition free of charge by the Organizing Committee.
+It is the Artistic Committee that shall decide on the choirs to be invited to the contest considering the artistic quality of the submitted entry materials.
+The performing members of the invited choirs (numbers as specified under chapter 2), and their conductor shall be provided with accommodation in Debrecen from the beginning to the end of the competition free of charge by the Organizing Committee.